-To cement our understanding of progressive die-cutting, let’s delve deeper into the Nissan automotive badge featured in the video.
+To cement our understanding of progressive die-cutting, let’s dive deeper into the Nissan automotive badge featured in the video.
 Made from aluminum, the badge requires a flat, coiled metal strip to undergo blanking, pre-forming, forming, lancing, debossing, and cutting.
-If we were to perform each of these operations individually with separate stand-alone tools, it would not only be tedious, but also time-consuming and expensive.
+If we were to perform each of these operations individually with separate stand-alone tools, it would not only be tedious but also time-consuming and expensive.
 Progressive die-cutting, also referred to as progressive stamping, is an effective and efficient way of performing multiple operations under a single die set.
 A die set comprises of multiple individual dies (or stations) that sequentially perform the desired processes on the metal.
-The minimum and maximum number of stations in a die set is dictated by the design and part geometry.
+The minimum and the maximum number of stations in a die set are dictated by the design and part geometry.

 Progressive die-cutting fabrication process

 The fabrication process begins with mounting the die set on the stamping press and feeding the metal in a coil or sheet form to the press.
 Registration marks or holes on the metal allow for its precise alignment with the die’s progression.
-Even the slightest mis-orientation of the substrate with the die set can negatively impact the entire output and hence, remains a crucial factor in the die-cutting fabrication process.
+Even the slightest misorientation of the substrate with the die set can negatively impact the entire output and hence, remains a crucial factor in the die-cutting fabrication process.
 As you can see in the video, the press progressively transfers the metal sheet in the web from one die station to the next through an automated feeder mechanism.
 The six individual dies in the die set perform the following functions:

 - Die #1 - Cuts the outer circular shape of the badge